strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 ### Partition rebalancing for availability

-When replicating data across brokers, a partition leader on one broker handles all producer requests (writes to the log).
+When replicating data across brokers, a partition leader on one broker handles all produce requests (writes to the log).
 Partition followers on other brokers replicate the partition data of the leader.
 So you get data reliability in the event of the leader failing.
 Followers need to be in sync for recovery, meaning the follower has caught up with the most recently committed message on the leader.
 If a leader is no longer available, one of the in-sync replicas is chosen as the new leader.
 The leader checks the follower by looking at the last offset requested.

 >An out-of-sync follower is usually not eligible as a leader should the current leader fail, unless [unclean leader election is allowed](#unclean-leader-election).